OSU-BMBL/ssread/static/docs/faq.md

 IRIS3 (Integrated Cell-type-specific Regulon Inference Server from Single-cell RNA-Seq) is an easy-to-use server empowered by over 20 functionalities to support comprehensive interpretations and graphical visualizations of identified CTSRs.
 CTSR data can be used to reliably characterize and distinguish the corresponding cell type from others and can be combined with other computational or experimental analyses for biomedical studies.
 CTSRs can, therefore, aid in the discovery of major regulatory mechanisms and allow reliable constructions of global transcriptional regulation networks encoded in a specific cell type.
 The broader impact of IRIS3 includes, but is not limited to, investigation of complex diseases hierarchies and heterogeneity, causal gene regulatory network construction, and drug development.
 IRIS3 is freely accessible from [https://bmbl.bmi.osumc.edu/iris3/](https://bmbl.bmi.osumc.edu/iris3/) with no login requirement.
 More information about this paper can be found [here](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkaa394/5838867).

-## What are the input files of the ssREAD?
+## What are the input files of the scREAD?

 The required input file is a gene expression matrix with three acceptable formats, compressed files are encouraged to decrease the uploading time.